Ratlam State

 Ratlam State was a 13 gun salute (15 local) princely state in India, part of the Malwa Agency of Central India during the British Raj.

 The state's capital was Ratlam town in modern Ratlam district of Madhya Pradesh.
 Ratlam State was originally a prosperous kingdom, its parganas included Dharad (Ratlam), Raoti, Dhamnod, Badnawar, Dagparawa, Alot, Titrod, Kotri, Gadgucha, Agar, Nahargarh, Kanar, Bhilara and Ramgharia yielding a revenue of Rs.53,00,000 in the 17th century.
 Maharaja Ratan Singh Rathore of Ratlam supported Dara Shukoh during the Mughal succession war.
 However Dara Shukoh lost and Ratan Singh was killed in battle.
 The new emperor Aurangzeb annexed Ratlam and reduced the state to a great extent.
 The state further lost land to the Scindias of Gwalior.
-During British rule in 1901 the state had an area of 1795 km^{2} and an estimated revenue of Rs.8,00,000.
+During British rule in 1901 the state had an area of 1795 km^{2} and an estimated revenue of Rs.10,00,000.

 History

 Early history

 Painting of Maharaja Ratan Singh, the ancestor of the Rajas of Ratlam, Sailana and Sitamau.

 The rulers of Ratlam were originally princes and Jagirdars (nobles) of Marwar.
 Dalpat Singh, who was the 4th son of Raja Udai Singh of Marwar was given the jagirs of Balaheda, Pisangan and Kherwa.
 Dalpat Singhs son Maheshdas Rathore was given the jagir of Jalore by the Mughal emperor Shah Jahan for his successful campaign against the Pashtun tribes of Afghanistan.
 Maheshdas Rathore's son Ratan Singh continued his father's legacy as a Mughal general in Afghanistan.
 He repelled Central Asian marauders and campaigned against the Persian Safavids with the Mughal prince Dara Shukoh.

 Shah Jahan made Ratan Singh the Maharaja of Dharad for his bravery shown against the Persians at Khorasan and the Uzbeks at Kandahar.
 Ratan Singh had also shown his bravery by controlling the emperors favourite elephant.
 The imperial elephant had trampled several civilians in Agra and none could stop its rampage, but Ratan Singh quickly climbed the elephant and controlled it by using his katar dagger.
 Shah Jahan was so impressed by the heroics shown by Ratan Singh, that he gave him the parganas of Dharad, Raoti, Dhamnod, Badnawar, Dagparawa, Alot, Titrod, Kotri, Gadgucha, Agar, Nahargarh, Kanar, Bhilara and Ramgharia.
 Maharaja Ratan Singh thus founded the kingdom of Dharad in 1652 (predecessor to the State of Ratlam).
 Ratan singh was given the titles of Maharajadhiraj, shree Huzur and Maharaja Bahadur by Shah Jahan.
 He was further decorated with the insignias of chaur (yak's tail), morchal (peacock plumes), suraj mukhi (fans with a representation of the sun and moon) and mahi-maratib (insignia of the fish).
-Ratan Singh was killed in battle while fighting the Traitor son of Shah Jahan, Aurangzeb in Dharmatpur, his wife Maharani Sukhroopde Kanwar Shekhawat Ji Sahiba committed sati in 1658.
+Ratan Singh was killed in battle while fighting the son of Shah Jahan, Aurangzeb, during the succession civil war, in Dharmatpur, his wife Maharani Sukhroopde Kanwar Shekhawat Ji Sahiba committed sati in 1658.